 Two characters enter

-I grabbed my current Savage Worlds character, a speleo-herepotlogist in my group’s Day After Ragnarok (paid link) game, and gave his character sheet the RRIP treatment.
+I grabbed my current Savage Worlds (paid link) character, a speleo-herepotlogist in my group’s Day After Ragnarok (paid link) game, and gave his character sheet the RRIP treatment.
 For context, he’s had 7 advances, which makes him more mechanically complex than a starting character, but he also doesn’t carry a huge amount of gear (since the Crown provides mission-specific gear).
 Total RRIP score: 46.

-For comparison purposes, I grabbed my character from my online group’s first tremulus campaign.
+For comparison purposes, I grabbed my character from my online group’s first tremulus (paid link) campaign.
 For context, he was a psychic medium and I think he earned at least one advance.
 Total RRIP score: 19.

 As a back-of-the-napkin metric, I really like RRIP.
 Both games shook out higher than I’d expected, but the gulf between their RRIP scores says a lot about the difference between Savage Worlds and tremulus.